hamze-re/foody/README.md

     [http://localhost:8000/admin/](http://localhost:8000/admin/)

-4. In the admin panel, create some agents and vendors as needed.
+4. In the admin panel, create some agents, vendors and orders as needed.

 ## API Endpoints